0xPugal/SubDomz/README.md

   <br>
 </h1>
 <h3 align="center">
-All in One (Passive) Subdomain Enumeration Tool
+All-in-One (Passive) Subdomain Enumeration Tool
 </p>

   ![SubDomz](https://github.com/0xPugazh/SubDomz/blob/master/SubDomz.png)

 -----------------------------
-### What is SubDomz ?
+### What is SubDomz?
- SubDomz is an automation tool for finding the subdomains passively of the given target or targets.
-It uses multiple tools and various online search engines and services in parallel to find subdomains effectively and sort and save them in an organised way.
+ SubDomz is an automation tool for finding the subdomains of the given target or targets passively.
+It uses multiple tools and various online search engines and services in parallel to find subdomains effectively and sort and save them in an organized way.

 ### Installation